ChenYW68/ADCM/README.md

 </figure>

 ###
 In each of the 13 cities, the average $PM_{2.5}$ concentration of all the stations in the city is marked using a solid square.
 The smoother the transition from the cities to the rural areas, the better the overall correction results.
-It is evident that the before correction CMAQ outputs do not match well with most of the pollution data.
+It is evident that the before-correction CMAQ outputs do not match well with most of the pollution data.
 After correction, the transition from the cities to their surrounding areas becomes much smoother. -->